samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

  ![packageFile](/docs/enrollAdmin.gif)

 First, we need to generate the necessary keys and certs from the Certificate Authority to prove our authenticity to the network.
-To do this, we will go into our new IBM Blockchain Starter Plan network, and from the `Overview` Tab on the left, we will click on `Connection Profile` on the right-side of the page.
+To do this, we will go into our new IBM Blockchain Platform Starter Plan network, and from the `Overview` Tab on the left, we will click on `Connection Profile` on the right-side of the page.
 Then click on `Raw JSON`.

 Open `enrolladmin.js` in an editor of your choice.
 I prefer VSCode.

 Down around line 40 of the file, you will see a new instance of the Fabric_CA_Client.
-This is where we need to give our application the necessary endpoints of our CA from our IBM Blockchain Starter Plan.
+This is where we need to give our application the necessary endpoints of our CA from our IBM Blockchain Platform Starter Plan.

 We will need 4 things from the Certificate Authority
 1) `enrollId` - should be "admin"